Brittney Griner

-On February 17, 2022, Griner was detained and arrested on smuggling charges by Russian customs officials after cartridges containing less than a gram of medically prescribed hash oil were found in her luggage.
+On February 17, 2022, Griner was detained and arrested on smuggling charges by Russian customs officials after cartridges containing less than a gram of medically prescribed hash oil, illegal in Russia, were found in her luggage.
 She had been playing basketball with the Russian Premier League during the WNBA off-season.
-Her trial began on July 1, and she pleaded guilty to the charges.
-On August 4, she was sentenced to nine years in prison.
+Her trial began on July 1, 2022 and she pled guilty to the charges.
+On August 4, 2022, she was sentenced to nine years in prison.
 In November 2022, Griner was transferred to the Russian penal colony IK-2.
-US officials stated that she was "wrongfully detained".
-On December 8, Griner was released in a prisoner exchange for Russian arms dealer Viktor Bout.
+U.S. officials stated that she was "wrongfully detained".
+On December 8, 2022, Griner was released in a prisoner exchange for Russian arms dealer Viktor Bout.
+She made her return to the WNBA in May 2023, receiving a standing ovation from the audience.

-Early life and high school career
+Early life

-Griner was born October 18, 1990, in Houston, the daughter of Raymond Griner, a Harris County deputy sheriff and two-tour Vietnam War veteran, and Sandra Griner.
+Griner was born October 18, 1990, in Houston, Texas, the daughter of Raymond Griner, a Harris County deputy sheriff and two-tour Vietnam War veteran, and Sandra Griner.
 She has three older siblings, D, Shkera and Pier.

 Griner attended Nimitz High School in Houston.
 In addition to lettering in basketball throughout high school, she played varsity volleyball as a freshman.
 Starting in her sophomore year, Griner practiced with the boys' basketball team, and worked with a Nimitz football coach to develop her leg strength in preparation for learning to dunk.
 During her junior season, a YouTube video featuring her dunks was watched more than 6.6 million times, leading to a meeting with Shaquille O'Neal.

 During her senior year, Griner led the Nimitz Cougars to the Texas 5A girls basketball state championship game, where Nimitz lost 52–43 to Mansfield Summit High School.
 Griner dunked 52 times in 32 games as a senior, setting a single-game record of seven dunks against Aldine High School.
 Houston mayor Bill White declared May 7, 2009, Brittney Griner Day.
 On November 11, 2008, she recorded 25 blocks in a game against Houston Alief Hastings, the most ever recorded by a female in a high school game in the U.S. In her 2008–09 season, she recorded 318 blocks, a single-season record.

 Griner was named a WBCA All-American and participated in the 2009 WBCA High School All-America Game, leading the team by scoring 20 points and collecting 9 rebounds.